nvasilakis/.vim/README.md

 ## About ##

 My  personal vim  configuration.
-Although  my .vimrc  is located  in the (dotrc repository)[http://github.com/nvasilakis/dotrc], the  rest of the configuration  is in  here.
+Although  my .vimrc  is located  in the [dotrc repository](http://github.com/nvasilakis/dotrc), the  rest of the configuration  is in  here.
 Current  plug ins  include the  following -- interestingly, I plan to write  a vim package manager closely resembling the one in emacs 24.